Curriculum Multi-Task Self-Supervision Improves Lightweight Architectures for Onboard Satellite Hyperspectral Image Segmentation: Experiments

 \subsubsection{Data preprocessing}

-Following standard preprocessing in previous work \cite{justo_semantic_2025}, we divide the original high-resolution images from all datasets into smaller images of $16\times16$ pixels, while preserving the number of channels (spectral bands).
+Following standard preprocessing in previous work \cite{justo_semantic_2025}, we divide the original high-resolution images from all datasets into subimages of $16\times16$ pixels, while preserving the number of channels (spectral bands).
 To ensure consistent input distributions and stabilize training, we normalize the data by computing the mean and standard deviation for each spectral band.
 For the three single-scene datasets (PU, PC and HC), we partition each scene into non-overlapping regions.
 These regions are distributed into training, validation, and test sets, to prevent data leakage during evaluation.
-For pretraining, we sample additional $16\times16$ images from the training regions, using an overlap (stride) of $8$ pixels.
-In Table~\ref{tab:dataset_info}, we report the resulting number of images for each dataset.
+For pretraining, we sample additional $16\times16$ subimages from the training regions, using an overlap (stride) of $8$ pixels.
+In Table~\ref{tab:dataset_info}, we report the resulting number of subimages (later called images) for each dataset.